 Grant Burge's Icon Wines are crafted from aged vineyards, most of which are more than 90 years old.
 Our winemaking team selects the most premium fruit from exceptional vintages and applies acute focus to every bottle produced.
 These are some of the world’s finest wines and will reward the drinker who displays patience with careful cellaring.
 As with all good things, stock is limited, so don't miss out on your favourite wine while it's available.

-2010 MESHACH SHIRAZ
+2012 MESHACH SHIRAZ

 2010 SHADRACH CABERNET SAUVIGNON

-2014 ABEDNEGO SHIRAZ MOURVEDRE GRENACHE
+2014 ABEDNEGO SHIRAZ MOURVÈDRE GRENACHE

-After crushing, the juice was fermented on skins for 7 to 8 days depending on the variety and unique qualities of each batch.
-Once fermentation was complete, selected parcels were either pressed into stainless steel for settling, or left in their original fermenters for extended maceration for 3- 4 weeks on skins.
-The wines were regularly tasted to determine when to finish maceration, and once the desired tannin and flavour structure was achieved it was then gently pressed and transferred to oak.
-A combination of seasoned larger format Foudre vats (2500 ltr) along with French oak Puncheons (500 ltr) are used for this wine with a total of 16 months maturation prior to bottling.
-The larger oak format retains freshness of fruit yet has all the benefits of ageing in oak with a softening of the tannins and maturation of the aromas and flavours.
+After crushing, the juice was fermented on skins for seven to eight days depending on the variety and unique qualities of each batch.
+Once fermentation was complete, selected parcels were either pressed into stainless steel for settling or left in their original fermenters for extended maceration for three to four weeks on skins.
+The wines were regularly tasted to determine when to finish maceration, and once the desired tannin and flavour structure was achieved it was gently pressed and transferred to oak.
+A combination of seasoned larger format Foudre vats (2500L) along with French oak puncheons (500L) are used for this wine with a total of 16 months' maturation prior to bottling.
+The larger oak format retains freshness of fruit yet delivers the benefits of ageing in oak with a softening of the tannins and maturation of the aromas and flavours.